Automatic Mutual Recognition

 Breaches of Victorian laws and requirements

 While undertaking an activity in Victoria under AMR, you are subject to Victorian disciplinary arrangements.
-If you fail to comply with Victorian laws regulating your activity, this can result in your ability to work in Victoria under AMR being suspended or cancelled.
+If you fail to comply with Victorian laws regulating your activity, this can result in a range of penalties, including your ability to work in Victoria under AMR being suspended or cancelled.

 Suspension or cancellation of your ability to work in Victoria under AMR will also result in your registration or licence in your home state or territory being suspended or cancelled.
 This may also affect your access to AMR in the future.